 - Darker and Edgier: The music video for "Who Is It?" is the most adult video Jackson ever released, in terms of subject matter.note Since Jackson still had a heavy kid fanbase at the time, the music video did not get a USA release for several years, and was replaced by a video package showing clips from past performances and videos.

 - Design Student's Orgasm: The surreal album cover by Mark Ryden.
 Much of the imagery was suggested by Jackson himself, which explains the huge amount of animals.

 - Epic Rocking: From Dangerous onward, all of Jackson's albums max out the total available runtime of a CD at 70-76 minutes each.
-As for individual songs, "Dangerous" is the longest on the album at 7 minutes total.
-(While "Will You Be There" clocks in at 7:39, the opening minute-plus choral stretch is a segment of Ludwig van Beethoven's Ninth Symphony.)
+As for individual songs, "Dangerous" is the longest original composition on the album, at 7 minutes total.note Many other songs also crack the 5-minute mark or fall just below it.